kennethrioja/secondbrain/programming.md

 - A POD IP can change, so never make the link to a specific IP address
 - This is why you must use a service that expose an app to other applications for users for external access
 - Workflow:
-	a) Deploy PODs for each container
+	i) Deploy PODs for each container
-	a) Create Services (ClusterIP) for the apps that need to be exposed/accessed
-	a) Create Services (NodePort) for the apps that need to be open to the user
+	ii) Create Services (ClusterIP) for the apps that need to be exposed/accessed iii) Create Services (NodePort) for the apps that need to be open to the user
 - Create pod, create service
 - Deploying single pods is NOT the way, but deploy deployment having multiple instance of a pod
 - From pod, create deployment